 Three to six months after turning 18: Local council must preapprove.
-To initiate approval, the candidate, his parent or guardian, the unit leader, or a unit committee member attaches to the application a statement explaining the delay.
+To initiate approval, the candidate, their parent or guardian, the unit leader, or a unit committee member attaches to the application a statement explaining the delay.

 Six months or more after turning 18: Local council must send to National Advancement Program Team to approve.
-The candidate, his parent or guardian, the unit leader, or a unit committee member must petition the National Advancement Program Team for authority to hold the board of review this late.
+The candidate, their parent or guardian, the unit leader, or a unit committee member must petition the National Advancement Program Team for authority to hold the board of review this late.
 The request must explain the reason for the delay, and it must be processed through the local council and sent to the National Advancement Program Team with a copy of the application.
 A position statement from the Scout executive, designee, or council advancement committee must be included.

 What about an adult who finished his Eagle requirements as a youth but never earned Eagle?

 Scouting Wire has covered this topic in the past.

 It is possible for those who completed the requirements for the Eagle Scout rank in their youth, but never received it, to obtain credentials necessary for acquiring it.
 If a board of review was not held, and the individual met the BSA membership eligibility rules in effect at the time, then a board of review may be requested.

 In any case, a candidate must have completed all requirements before age 18.

 - Fill out the Belated Eagle Scout Application, No. 512-076 (Page 84 of the Guide to Advancement).

 - Gather evidence, such as an Eagle Scout Rank Application signed at the time work was finished, blue cards, advancement reports or troop records.
 (The BSA will not normally accept actual merit badges or sashes as evidence, mainly because you can buy them on eBay.)